liblaber/llama-store/README.md

   ],
   "createDocs": true,
   "customizations": {
-    "devContainer": true
+    "devContainer": true,
+    "license": {
+      "type": "MIT"
     }
+  },
+  "languageOptions": {
+    "typescript": {
+      "githubRepoName": "llama-store-sdk-typescript",
+      "sdkVersion": "0.0.1"
+    },
+    "python": {
+      "pypiPackageName": "LlamaStore",
+      "githubRepoName": "llama-store-sdk-python",
+      "sdkVersion": "0.0.1"
+    },
+    "java": {
+      "groupId": "com.liblab",
+      "githubRepoName": "llama-store-sdk-java",
+      "sdkVersion": "0.0.1"
     }
+  },
+  "publishing": {
+    "githubOrg": "liblaber"
+  }
+}
 ```

-This config file reads the `openapi.json` file from `localhost:8000`.
-You will need to change the URL or port if you run this elsewhere.
+This config file reads the local `spec.json` file.
+If you want to generate an SDK from a running API, you can change this to the URL of that API.
 SDKs will be generated for Java, Python and TypeScript with a name of `llama-store` (adjust to be language specific, so `llamaStore` in Java and TypeScript).
 The SDKs will be configured to use bearer tokens for authentication, and will include documentation.
 The generated SDKs will also be set up with dev containers for VS Code, so you can open the created SDK folder and get going straight away.

 To generate the SDKs, run the following command: